FranekDev/social-media-manager-demo/README.md

 ## Social Media Manager
 ### (work in progress)
-Social Media Manager helps You to mange your social media accounts by allowing to to schedule Instagram content.</br>
+Social Media Manager helps You to mange your social media accounts by allowing You to schedule Instagram content.</br>
 Chose precise date and time of publication and worry of nothing else.

 ## UI